-All employers can ask an individual to apply for a basic check which will disclose an individual’s unspent convictions.
+All employers can ask an individual to apply for a basic check which will disclose their unspent convictions.
 Certain employers are legally required to get higher level checks for their employees and volunteers.

-Employers cannot, under Section 56 of the Data Protection Act, ask anyone to obtain a subject access disclosure for employment purposes.
+Employers cannot, by law, ask anyone for a subject access disclosure for employment purposes.